TrustDebt

 Use the free scan for visible trust signals.
 Use the audit when the launch decision matters.

-The paid packet adds screenshots, severity ratings, a prioritized fix list, manual backend-risk checklist, AI remediation prompt, and before/after proof snapshots.
+The paid packet adds screenshots, severity ratings, a prioritized fix list, manual backend-risk checklist, and an AI Fix Prompt for the build workflow.

 1. Create account and scan the live URL2.
 Review manual backend risks3.
 Fix, re-scan, then share proof